Project File Options#

 extra_filetypes#

 Experimental: You may optionally specify the Pygments lexer to use when applying syntax-highlighting to the file, as an additional argument after the comment character.
-This should take the form of the module being imported relative to pygments.lexer.
-E.g. fortran.FortranLexer or c_cpp.CLexer.
+This should take the form of the module being imported relative to pygments.lexer, e.g. fortran.FortranLexer or c_cpp.CLexer.
 This feature should not be considered stable and the behaviour may change in future releases.
+If you don’t supply this, pygments will guess which lexer to use based the file extension and some lexical analysis.

 fixed_extensions#